Where do I pick up my bib and race shirt?

 Marathon, 21-Miler, 11-Miler, and Relay participants are transported from one of several Monterey Peninsula locations to the start of their race location.
 There is no parking at the start line of these distances and free bus transportation to the start is for official runners only.
 Runners can pick up their bus tickets in the bib pick up room at the Expo.
 Each participant must show race bib number and bus ticket upon loading.
-Please click here to view the bus departure schedule and locations.
+Please click here to view the Race Day Transportation page.

 Because the 12K and 5K start and finish at the Marathon finish line and are out-and-back courses, entrants are responsible for their own transportation to the race.
 There is free parking available at The Crossroads Carmel shopping center at Highway 1 and Rio Road and other nearby streets and shopping center parking lots.